SourceVietnam news

 Net weight = Quantity of products * Weight of each product

 Net weight is especially important in the food and beverage industry, as it’s commonly printed on product packaging and is necessary for calculating serving sizes.
-It also impacts air waybills and the amount of goods you can transport at once.
-Finally, shipping companies need it to calculate certain fees, such as those based on packaging weight or total weight.
+It also impacts airway bills and the goods you can transport at once.
+Finally, shipping companies need it to calculate certain fees, such as those based on packaging weight or total weight, by using a net weight calculator.

 Common mistakes to avoid